 It is carried out at 11–13 weeks + 6 days of pregnancy.
 It assesses the quantity of fluid collecting within the nape (back) of the fetal neck.

-In case of chromosomal abnormalities (including Down syndrome) and major congenital heart problems, the skin at the nape of the neck may become edematous or filled with fluid resulting in increased nuchal translucency.
+In the case of chromosomal abnormalities (including Down syndrome) and major congenital heart problems, the skin at the nape of the neck may become edematous or filled with fluid resulting in increased nuchal translucency.

 This parameter is useful only when assessed between the above mentioned time period because during this time, the lymphatic system of the fetus is developing and the peripheral resistance of the placenta is high.
 After this period, the lymphatic system usually gets developed sufficiently and so any excess fluid is drained away.
 Also, changes in placental circulation result in a drop in peripheral resistance.
 So after 14 weeks, if the fetus has any abnormality (which causes excess fluid production), the fluid will not accumulate and the abnormality will not be detected by nuchal scanning.